Why would you want to be a humble activist?

 School Strike for Climate Action (SS4C)

-It all started on a Friday in 2018, when the 15 year old Swedish student, Greta Thunberg decided that the future of her generation is way more important than sitting in school learning facts about climate change.
+It all started on a Friday in 2018, when the 15-year-old Swedish student, Greta Thunberg decided that the future of her generation is way more important than sitting in school learning facts about climate change.
 Greta wanted to do something, so she sat alone in front of the Swedish parliament with a “School strike for climate” transparent.
+What’s that if not humble activism?
 Up until this day she continues to protest, with a little bit of difference: now she speaks up in the EU Parliament, and in Ted talks, meanwhile millions of students and adults joined the movement organising protests globally demanding immediate climate action from politicians.
 So, whenever you think you are powerless to make a change by yourself, just think about Greta and the massive movement she started.
 All by herself.

 On 20 of September there is going to be a global climate strike by School Strike 4 Climate and they are calling all schools and adults to join the march.
 So, keep an eye on the official Facebook page of SS4C, where you can see all the upcoming marches Worldwide.